Table of Contents

 6) Coaching

-Example: A manager provides one-on-one coaching to help an employee improve leadership skills.
+Example: A Manager provides coaching sessions to help an employee build leadership skills.

 How to Improve the Performance Management Process?